LearnEverything/acktueli/src/pages/docs/NOISE.md

 ## Noise
+Often, situations can get `noisey`.

-## annonymous content
+## Loudest Noise
-`Annonymous` is similar to random, maybe closer to meta?
-What references this `address`?
-Graph or tree.
-Choose by loudest `noise`.

-`composition`

-a tractor can have a tire

-Things can have `annonymous content`. `resolve` `content` from `things annonymously` meaning, there isn't a known `actor` that produced the `content`.
+Without listening for any `action`, the recorder can direct their attention to a `thing` or `actor` and record any `noises` that are picked up.
+Sometimes, it's a lot, sometimes it's a little, but in either situation the `loudest noise` will get recorded.

+This is basically `resolving` `annonymous` `attributes` or `content` from `things` using loudest wins meaning.
+Because the focus is to listen for the `loudest noise`, often the `actor` is not known, which is why we call it call `annonymous`.
 Because of the nature of this, it's best to keep it `casual`.

+## Noise Listening Qualities

+The arrows signify the what kind of effort is put into the `resolve` .

 ^thing <--- ☶